Friday, August 28, 2020

 In addition to the above, the HIDOE provided the following information:

-A teacher who is unable to report to work due to caring for their child, with no alternative child care, may qualify for the Families First Coronavirus Response Act (FFCRA) leave.
+A teacher who is unable to report to work due to caring for their child (under age 18), with no alternative child care, may qualify for the Families First Coronavirus Response Act (FFCRA) leave.
 Teachers may be approved to use Emergency Paid Sick Leave Act (EPSLA) for the first 10 days intermittently within two consecutive weeks, but this can only be taken in full-day increments (there is no partial-day leave) at 2/3 pay.
-Employees may supplement 1/3 of their own paid sick leave for the remaining 1/3 pay.
+Employees may supplement with 1/3 of their own paid sick leave or vacation leave.

 After the initial two consecutive weeks of EPSLA, employees may take an additional 10 weeks of Emergency Family and Medical Leave Expansion Act (EFMLEA) intermittently in full-day increments at 2/3 pay and supplement with 1/3 of their own paid sick leave.
 However, the 10 weeks of EFMLEA leave will count against your annual right to use 12 weeks of Family and Medical Leave Act (FMLA) per year.

 Please refer to the HIDOE’s memo related to FFCRA leave, and download the FFCRA COVID-19 emergency paid leave form.
 Teachers should be aware that all FFCRA leave all expires at the end of 2020. — July 16, 2020